colinrtwhite/WebPify/butteraugli_instructions.md

 # Building Butteraugli

-Download [this shell script](get_butteraugli.sh) and run it:
+Download [this shell script](get_butteraugli.sh), run it, and re-load your system PATH like so:

     chmod +x get_butteraugli.sh

     ./get_butteraugli.sh

-Reboot your computer to update the system PATH.
+    source ~/.bash_profile